pygame-community/pygame-ce/docs/reST/ref/joystick.rst

 ******************************************

 The Nintendo Switch Right Joy-Con has 4 axes, 11 buttons, and 0 hats.
 The values for the 4 axes never change.
-The controller is recognized as "Wireless Gamepad"
+The controller is recognized as "Wireless Gamepad".
+After SDL 2.24.0, The controller is recognized as "Nintendo Switch Joy-Con (R)".

 * **Buttons**::